yashv373/Zyphon/3_Gate_Level/Verilog_HDL/3_wire.md

-module ckt3( input in, output out  // now here we have 2 ports - in as input and out as output port assign out=in; // out = in, basically modelling endmodule
+module ckt3( input in, output out  // now here we have 2 ports - in as input and out as output port assign out=in; // out = in, basically modelling a wire behaviour, transmitting anything incoming at the input to the output as well endmodule // end the module